 5. Supplement Intake

 Beta-glucan is an emerging ingredient in immune health supplements.
 Beta-glucan is a naturally occurring glucose polymer or insoluble fiber found in cereal grains like oat and barley, certain types of mushrooms, yeast, seaweed, and algae.
-Although all types of beta-glucan have some health benefit, the beta-glucan found in yeast, mushrooms and algae can provide benefits that support immune health.10 Kemin has recently launched a new line of beta-glucan ingredients sourced from a proprietary strain of algae.
+Although all types of beta-glucan have some health benefit, the beta-glucan found in yeast, mushrooms and algae can provide benefits that support immune health.
+10

 BetaVia™ Beta-glucan for Immune Support

-BetaVia Complete and BetaVia Pure are beta-glucan ingredients naturally-sourced from Euglena gracilis (algae).
-In vitro and animal studies show that BetaVia ingredients can prime key immune cells, thereby strengthening the body’s immune defenses.
-Algae-sourced BetaVia ingredients are distinct from currently available beta-glucan ingredients that are derived from yeast or mushrooms.
+BetaVia Complete is a beta-glucan ingredient naturally-sourced from Euglena gracilis (algae).
+In vitro and animal studies show that BetaVia can prime key immune cells, thereby strengthening the body’s immune defenses.
+Algae-sourced BetaVia is distinct from currently available beta-glucan ingredients that are derived from yeast or mushrooms.
 True to our commitment to providing science-backed ingredients, Kemin has an ongoing BetaVia research program focused on discovery and innovation to bring cutting-edge science, insights and claims to our customers.